malek-gallas/Cables_Company_Database/README.md

 - Run: @PATH_TO_REPOSITORY_FOLDER\run.sql

 ## Usage
-- You can use this script to set up and manage the cables database.
+- You can use this script to set up and manage database.
 - Follow the instructions provided in the sections above to create the necessary PDB, tables, and users.
 - Modify the script as per your requirements, such as adding more sample data or altering the table structure.